 Triggo is already small enough as a car.
 But as explained earlier, it’s capable of becoming even smaller.
-When switched to the motorcycle configuration, Triggo has a maximum width of 33.8-inches and an 11.4-foot turning radius.
-Still, it can attain a top speed of 15.5 mph in this mode, comparable to most electric bikes out there.
+When switched to the motorcycle configuration, Triggo has a maximum width of 86-cm and a 3.5 m turning radius.
+Still, it can attain a top speed of 21.7 mph in this mode, comparable to most electric bikes out there.
 According to the manufacturers, Triggo EV can automatically lean into corners because it has a regular motorbikes’ riding dynamics.

 Drive like a regular car

-When out of the motorcycle mode, Triggo widens its front track, extending up to 58.2 inches.
+When out of the motorcycle mode, Triggo widens its front track, extending up to 148-cm.
 This configuration allows users to drive Triggo as aggressively as they would a regular car.
 The manufacturers claim that Triggo can attain a top speed of 56 mph in this mode.

 Triggo EV comes with two 10kW electric motors.
-However, the system power has been capped at 15kW in a bid to conform to the L7E class specifications.
-The vehicle also has a replaceable 8kWh battery pack with a driving range of around 62 miles, depending on the driving conditions.
+However, the system power has been capped at 14kW in a bid to conform to the L7E class specifications.
+The vehicle has a driving range of around 87 miles, depending on the driving conditions.
 Triggo’s rapid battery change system will significantly reduce charging downtime, plus the easy removability ensures drivers can always change their battery instead of waiting for the car to charge.

 Perfect for car-sharing systems

-As mentioned earlier, the manufacturers do not plan to roll our Triggo Electric Vehicle for personal purchase, yet.
-Even though the vehicle is yet to be launched, the plan is to engage Triggo as a mainstay in the Car sharing space before exploring personal mobility.
+As mentioned earlier, the manufacturers are not offering the Triggo Electric Vehicle for personal purchase, yet.
+The plan is to engage Triggo as a mainstay in the car sharing space before exploring personal mobility.
 You may visit the official Triggo website for more information.